Scriptor/pharen/tutorial.markdown

 ---

 ### About this tutorial {#about}
 This tutorial will you get started with Pharen by writing a bare-bones pastebin.
+You will need PHP 5.4 and an editor.
 Each section is split into a code-centered portion and a more in-depth explanation.
 Every code sample starts with a comment containing the filename it should go into.
 The finished code for the pastebin is available [on Github](http://github.com/scriptor/pastebin).

 ### Getting set up {#set-up}
 First, get Pharen from the [download page](/pharen/download.html).
 Then open up a shell, cd into the directory the Pharen files are located and run:

-{% highlight sh %}
+{% highlight python %}
 $ sudo ./install.sh
 {% endhighlight %}